odojs/odojs/README.md

 ## DOM

-This is [virtual-hyperscript](https://github.com/Matt-Esch/virtual-dom/tree/master/virtual-hyperscript). 'h' is equivalent to 'dom'.
+This is [virtual-hyperscript](https://github.com/Matt-Esch/virtual-dom/tree/master/virtual-hyperscript). 'dom' is equivalent to 'h'.

 ## SVG